 - Options can be concatenated.
-For example the "tar" application can be started with -xvf <FILE>.
-This forces the verbose mode (-v), to extract (-x), and the file to process (-f <FILE>).
+For example the “tar” application can be started with -xvf <FILE>.
+This forces the verbose mode (-v), tells the application to extract (-x), and defines the file to process (-f <FILE>).

 I have designed this library because of being annoyed by the getopt function that is usually used in applications written in C. When using getopt, your application has to deal with every single option one by one.
-You have to store them in a container or static (sic!) variables, do type checking, maybe even multiple times, and stuff like that.
+You have to store them in a container or static (sic!) variables, do type checking for each option individually, maybe even multiple times, and stuff like that.
 It is not really nice.

 The option is solving these issues by storing the given options in a single container.
 While being filled, it is checked whether the supported values can be converted into the type of the respective option.
 In addition, the library supports configuration files.